Beauly: Early years

 Mr Chalmers suggests, with considerable probability, that her object was to inquire into the nature and value of the earldom of Ross, which she meant to settle upon Darnley, whom she had determined to marry, and she would naturally go to Dingwall, which was the head of the earldom, the castle of Dingwall being its manor-place.

 Going to Dingwall from Inverness, she must have passed by Beauly; and it was therefore, probably, on a bright morning in August 1564 that she opened the window at the prior’s house, and looking out on the gardens, eulogised the beauty of the spot and the appropriateness of its name.

 Beauly is also the site of Lovat Castle, which once belonged to the Bissets, but was presented by James VI, to Hugh Fraser, 5th Lord Lovat, and later demolished.

 The population of Beauly was 855 in 1901.
+In 1905 a memorial was unveiled to the Lovat Scouts.
+It cost £500 and is fifty four foot high.

 Recent history

 In 1994 Simon Fraser, 15th Lord Lovat sold Beaufort castle to Ann Gloag (director of the Stagecoach Group) to pay off debts.

 In 2002, the Beauly railway station, built in 1862 and closed in 1960, was renovated and reopened.

 In January 2010, the Scottish government approved controversial plans for a power line upgrade that will begin in Beauly and end in Denny, Falkirk.
 The new power line, part of a plan to carry electricity generated by wind farms on the Western Isles, was called "the most significant grid infrastructure project in a generation" by Jim Mather MSP.
 The 220 km line will consist of a network of 600 pylons, ranging in height from 42 to 65 m.
 The first part of the transmission circuit (Beauly to Fort Augustus) was switched on in July 2013.